-Someone always argues for ‘creative agency’ and another will say “but ‘Creative’ means ‘advertising’”.
+Someone always argues for being ‘creative’ and another will say “but ‘Creative’ means ‘advertising’”.
 To which the first replies, “but how else will people know we’re creative?”.

 Adjectives are in play too.
 ‘Integrated’ gets pitted against its cousins, ‘full-service’ and ‘multi-channel’.
 Some argue ‘full-service’ only means media-plus-creative.
 Others worry that ‘integrated’ is shorthand for jack-of-all-trades.

 Although the intellectual gymnastics are impressive, the endless debate is exhausting.
-And the result is either a flimsy consensus that no-one likes, or a diktat from on high that no-one uses.
+And the result is either a flimsy consensus that no-one likes, or a diktat that no-one uses.

 It all used to be so simple – few disciplines, all neatly defined.
 Clients knew what they wanted and where to find it.
 But they don’t buy like that any more.

 Now that traditional channel boundaries have melted away, single-discipline positioning statements just don’t do you justice.
-Shopper marketing agencies offer experiential; PR shops do content and SEO; everyone does social media.
+UX specialists do service design; shopper agencies offer experiential; everyone does social media.
 And so it goes on.

-It helps if you’re in an emergent discipline, like digital transformation, innovation consultancy or digital product and service design.
+Of course, it helps if you’re in an emergent discipline, like digital transformation, innovation consultancy, or digital product and service design.
 But even these overlap.

 And besides, an in-demand positioning won’t differentiate you for long.
-Not only will other specialists flood in, but dabblers soon squeeze the credibility out of experts’ language.
-Agile just means ‘fast-and-cheap’, right?
+Not only will other specialists flood in, but dabblers soon squeeze out the credibility from your expert language.
+Surely ‘agile’ just means ‘fast-and-cheap’, right?